garciaargos/Arduino-SHT-NTC/README.md

 If running on Windows, you might have to adjust some things, I've only tested under Linux.
 The port can be specified in the function arguments:

 > root -x grTHlog_threads.cpp+(port_path, logfilename)

+Note: when entering the arguments from the command line, escape the quotation marks as '\"':

+> root -x grTHlog_threads.cpp+(\"/dev/ACM0\")